-The first Festival took place in 2013 at Lingfield Point in Darlington, , the former home of Patons and Baldwin’s .
+The first Festival took place in 2013 at Lingfield Point in Darlington, , the former home of Patons and Baldwins.
 The idea began with John Orchard, Wayne Hemingway MBE and Gerardine Hemingway MBE in Autumn 2012.
-They invited Festival Director Stella Hall to develop the project, she brought upcycling and recycling enthusiasts together and established a small team, including David Bilton to make their ideas a reality.
+They invited Festival Director Stella Hall to develop the project, she brought enthusiasts together and established a small team, including David Bilton to make their ideas a reality.
 That first event made a big impact regionally and nationally, with 27,000 visitors thronging the site, 17,000 more than expected.

-2014 saw the Festival grow with 40,000 visitors pouring through the gates increasing to 45,000 coming along to the 2015 event.
-2015 was the last Festival at Lingfield Point where we celebrated the 190th anniversary of the first passenger steam train (between Stockton and Darlington).
+By 2015 35,000 visitors were pouring through the gates to celebrate all things sustainable including the beginnings of public transport – the 190th anniversary of the first passenger steam train (between Stockton and Darlington).

 In 2016, at the invitation of Redcar and Cleveland Borough Council, the Festival moved location to the beautiful Kirkleatham Museum & Grounds in Redcar.
-Over 35,000 people came along to be entertained, inspired and educated about how to live thriftily and sustainably in style.
+Audience numbers were maintained as over 35,000 people came along to be entertained, inspired and educated about how to live thriftily and sustainably in style.

-Redcar and Cleveland have welcomed us back ever since , and we have been delighted that even more folk have joined us over the last three years.
-We are proud of what we achieve, and couldn’t do it without the wonderful traders, artists, craftspeople, business, educational establishments and community organisations that contribute to our success.
+Redcar and Cleveland have welcomed us back ever since, and we have been delighted that even more folk have joined us over the last four years.
+We are proud of what we achieve, and couldn’t do it without the wonderful artists, traders, craftspeople, businesses, educational establishments and community organisations that contribute to our success.
 We have won a multitude of awards since starting out, including Best Event Teesside (in 2015 and 2017), Gold as North East Tourism Event of the Year and the Observer Ethical Awards for Arts and Culture, recognising the fact that artists are embedded in the programme as agents for social change.
-More important though, is your feedback , which helps keep us on the right track.
+More important though, is your feedback, which helps keep us on the right track.
 Each year we listen to what our partners and visitors say and make the changes you want to see.

-We are now hoping to be more permanently based in the Tees Valley, runijng activities during the year, and building our online presence.
+We are now permanently based in the Tees Valley, and will soon be running activities during the year, as well as building our online presence.
 Sign up to our newsletter to keep in touch and get involved.
 It’s YOUR Festival after all!